 Building a rock garden (or rockery) extends the range of plants you can grow by creating a specialist environment for alpine species.
 Alpines grow on rocky mountain slopes where the drainage is good and there is plenty of light.
 By using carefully placed rocks you can mimic these conditions in miniature: a large rock set at the right angle will create both north- and south-facing slopes, for example.

-You may also want to consider creating an alpine scree in a flower bed
+You may also want to consider creating an alpine scree in a flower bed, especially if you have a sloped garden.

 Choose your rockery site